ReSPECT FAQs

 If you are staying in the hospital you can ask your healthcare team about the ReSPECT process.
 The hospital team will have a ReSPECT conversation with you if they think it would benefit you.

-No. ReSPECT recommendations are to guide immediate decision-making by health and care professionals responding to the person in a crisis.
+No. ReSPECT recommendations are to guide immediate decision-making by health and care professionals responding to an emergency situation.
 However, they should be able to give valid reasons for overriding recommendations on a ReSPECT plan.